qfpl/reflex-tutorial/blog/drafts/reflex/basics/events.md

 difference :: Event t a -> Event t b -> Event t a
 ```

-Although we need something even more contrived than the regular "FizzBuzz" problem to demonstrate it:
+Although we need a more contrived solution to the "FizzBuzz" problem in order to demonstrate it:
 ```haskell
 eMerge :: Event t Text
 eMerge = eFizz <> eBuzz